almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 * They are more concerned about how much money they will be paid and not really interested in the job duties.
 * They do not have deep knowledge about the area of tech that they want to get into.
-* They fail at technical interviews (e.g. unable to answer basic questions relating to databases, or the difference between an int an double)
+* They fail at technical interviews (e.g. unable to answer basic questions relating to databases, or the difference between an int an double).

+Once an intervier sniffs these things out about you, you'll get rejected and resume placed in the archive.

 ### I want a work from home (WFH) role.